Why Do Bitcoin ATMs Require ID?

 As the conversation around cryptocurrency has continued to grow, it has attracted attention from some lawmakers, leading to calls for increased regulation and such debates as whether cryptocurrency should be treated primarily as a form of currency or as an investment, as a security or as a commodity.
 These ongoing questions may shape what regulations are applied to cryptocurrency over time.

-Unfortunately, as cryptocurrency is quite new and not always well understood by the general public, it has sometimes been a vehicle for bad actors to commit crimes.
+Unfortunately, as cryptocurrency is quite new and not always well-understood by the general public, it has sometimes been a vehicle for bad actors to commit crimes.
 In order to protect their law-abiding customers, cryptocurrency ATM companies must put into place procedures that can help them prevent these crimes.
 For some companies or for some transaction amounts, this may involve requiring ID, and whether that involves a photo ID or some other method can vary.
-However, when doing so, crypto ATM operators also have to bear in mind that their customers may also have legitimate privacy concerns and balance that with the need to ensure their security.
+However, when doing so, crypto ATM operators also have to bear in mind that their customers may have legitimate privacy concerns and balance that with the need to ensure their security.

 Cryptocurrency Regulations

-Simply put, Bitcoin and other types of Cryptocurrency are subject to regulations that protect investors and ensure the integrity of a market, just like any other sort of investment, albeit potentially with the competing considerations of a different customer base.
-In fact, the crypto industry has already shown signs of facilitating a “rise of a new, high-tech era of virtual money laundering” with cryptocurrency gambling sites have been reported as being a common money laundering tool.
-Bitcoin ATM companies know that their customers have legitimate reasons for wanting to keep their personal information private.
-For this reason, the companies have to determine how best to fight money laundering and other financial crimes while also maintaining the privacy that is a major selling point of cryptocurrency transactions.
-Furthermore, the industry as a whole needs to maintain the public’s trust in order to continue building the future of cryptocurrency; when scandals occur, this damages the public’s willingness to embrace crypto as an important component of the modern financial system.
+Although Bitcoin ATM companies know their customers have legitimate reasons for wanting to keep their personal information private—after all, this is a significant selling point of cryptocurrency transactions—the companies must also determine how to fight money laundering and other financial crimes.
+Furthermore, the industry as a whole needs to maintain the public’s trust in order to continue building the future of cryptocurrency; scandals damage the public’s willingness to embrace crypto as an important component of the modern financial system.

-Many ATMs will require the user to create an account by performing an SMS verification, uploading a form of picture identification and in some cases, uploading a photo of the user’s ID to verify that the picture matches that of the ID.
+Many ATMs will require the user to create an account by performing an SMS verification, uploading a form of picture identification and, in some cases, uploading a photo of the user’s ID to verify that the picture matches that of the ID.
 Even though all Bitcoin transactions are recorded in the Blockchain, the identification of users is not connected to their Bitcoin wallet.
 In this way, there is a balance between the objectives of compliance and privacy.
 This is different from a traditional ATM because it does not require you to connect your bank account, or even to have a bank account at all.

 Bearing in mind that the regulatory landscape for crypto varies by location throughout the world and also frequently changes due to the cutting-edge nature of the technology, let's look at some possible answers to, “Why do Bitcoin ATMs require ID?”
 These are some of the regulations in place that are designed to protect Bitcoin buyers and sellers.